UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 </codeblock>

-Let's plot the `culmen_length_mm` and `flipper_length_mm` but this time let's add a colour and shape channel to the species and explore if there are appears to be anything telling.
+Let's plot the `culmen_length_mm` and `flipper_length_mm` but this time, let's add a colour and shape channel to the species and explore if there are appears to be anything telling.

 Tasks: